No longer stranded, tens of thousands clean up and head home after Burning Man floods

 By Tuesday morning, wait times had dropped from roughly five hours to two to three hours, according to the official Burning Man account on X, formerly known as Twitter.

-The annual celebration in one of the most remote places in America launched on a San Francisco beach in 1986 and has since grown.
-Nearly 80,000 artists, musicians and activists visit the Black Rock Desert every year for a weeklong mix of wilderness camping in a makeshift city of camps built virtually overnight and music and avant-garde performances leading up to the ceremonial burnings of a towering, faceless effigy and a temple dedicated to the dead.
+The annual celebration of free spirits in one of the most remote places in America launched on a San Francisco beach in 1986 and has since grown in size and popularity.
+Nearly 80,000 artists, musicians and activists visit the Black Rock Desert every year to build a city of colorful themed camps, decorated art cars and guerilla theatrics in preparation for the ceremonial burnings of a towering, faceless effigy and a temple dedicated to the dead.

-Most attendees travel to the stark desert to express themselves with music and art, commune with nature or "find themselves.″ Others visit the ancient lake bottom for a psychedelic party full of hallucinogens and nudity before the burning of the wooden effigy.
+Most attendees travel to the stark desert for a week to express themselves with music and art, commune with nature, or "find themselves.″ Others visit the ancient lake bottom for a psychedelic party full of hallucinogens and nudity before the burning of the wooden effigy.

 The event this year began Aug.
 27 and was scheduled to end Monday morning, with attendees breaking down camps and cleaning up — until the rains came.